7Block Labs

 3.2.
 Mappings and Nested Mappings

-• Mappings are inherently gas-efficient for key-value storage.
+• Mappings are super gas-efficient when it comes to storing key-value pairs.

 4. Function Call & Logic Optimization